-Every morning we get a delivery of fresh bagels from Claremont’s own 42nd Street Bagels.
+Fresh bagels from Claremont’s own 42nd Street Bagels is utilized by our Catering department.
 This shop is located in the heart of Claremont and is family owned.

 See Canyon Ranch grows delicious apples in a small coastal canyon just outside of San Luis Obispo (214 miles from campus).
 The climate is perfectly suited to apple farming, so after establishing the orchard Mike farms without the use of any water, known as dry farming.
 Mike doesn’t use any chemical fertilizers or pesticides.